Top of main content

 5. Click on the 'Alert Me' box on the top right hand corner and make your selections from the options available

-Criminals can falsify phone numbers and pose convincingly as bank employees or other trusted officials.
-Often, they'll try to trick you into revealing security details by telling you you've been a victim of fraud.
+• Try to trick you into revealing security details by telling you you've been a victim of fraud

 If you have any doubt at all, get the caller's name and contact information and hang up.
-Then, contact the company directly, using an email or phone number that you know for sure is genuine, for example from the company's website.
+Then, contact the company directly, using a genuine email or phone number.

 Always look carefully at links and suspicious texts before clicking on anything.
 Don't open email attachments from sources you can't verify as safe and genuine.
 If in doubt, delete the email or SMS immediately.

-A bank or organisation will never ask you for your PIN or full password in an email, on the phone or in writing.
-Check the address of any website you're on.
+A bank or other trusted organisations will never ask you for your PIN or full password in an email, on the phone or in writing.
 Be careful with the level of detail you share on social media sites and check your privacy settings.

 Protect your HSBC SMS code like you would your password and PIN.
 Do not disclose it – or any HSBC Online Banking access codes – to anyone, or you could risk shouldering losses as a result of fraud.